 If your organization uses ControlUp in Offline Mode, your ControlUp Monitor will need an offline license file, just like a regular ControlUp user.

-If applicable, configure the proxy settings needed for the Monitor to connect to the Internet for login.
-Please keep in mind that if the Monitor is installed in a network subnet that differs from your administrative workstation, the required proxy settings may be different from the ones used on your machine.
+If applicable, configure the proxy settings needed for the monitor to connect to the Internet for login.
+Keep in mind that if the Monitor is installed in a network subnet that differs from your administrative workstation, the required proxy settings may be different from the ones used on your machine.

-The Scheduled Export feature allows ControlUp to record any activity displayed in My Organization pane.
-The output CSV files can later be used to produce reports.
-If your ControlUp console is already configured to export data on a scheduled basis, the Monitor configuration wizard will offer you to move your export rules from your personal settings to the monitor.
+The Export Schedule feature allows ControlUp to record any activity displayed in the My Organization pane.
+This feature exports comma-delimited logfiles which you can use to create reports.
+If your ControlUp Console is already configured to export data on a scheduled basis, the Monitor Configuration Wizard will offer you to move your export rules from your personal settings to the ControlUp Monitor.
 If you choose to agree, the monitor service will start exporting the data instead of your ControlUp console, which eliminates the need to keep a ControlUp console open in order to produce data reports.
 You can configure additional export rules for the Monitor.

-ControlUp supports delivery of email alerts using a user-provided SMTP server, which is useful for customers who cannot or prefer not to utilize the built-in cloud alerting service.
-In order to submit alert messages to a custom SMTP server, the Monitor service needs to be configured with the server name or IP, sender details, and credentials.
+ControlUp supports sending email alerts using a user-provided SMTP server, which is useful for customers who can not or prefer not to utilize the built-in cloud alerting service.
+To route alert messages to a custom SMTP server, the monitor service needs to be configured with the server name or IP, sender details, and credentials.

-ControlUp Monitor can be configured to regulate information updates from the Agents.
-Configurations on this tab of the Monitor Configuration window may help with optimizing resource consumption by the Monitor Service.
+The ControlUp Monitor can be configured to regulate information updates from the ControlUp Agents.
+Configurations on this tab of the Monitor Configuration window may help optimizing resource consumption by the monitor service.

 After the initial installation and configuration, this tab is available in the Monitor Configuration window.
-This allows you to configure a TCP listening port number for the ControlUp Monitor Service.
+This allows you to configure a TCP listening port for the ControlUp Monitor service.
 The default port is 40706.

-Note: ControlUp Monitor is similar to a ControlUp console, acting like a client that connects to a listening TCP port (40705 by default) on the managed computers.
-The Monitor listens on port 40706 only to allow ControlUp console instances in your organization to receive status updates and display the status of the monitor in the console.
-This port is not used for communications with managed computers.
+The ControlUp Monitor is similar to the ControlUp Real-Time Console, acting like a client that connects to a listening TCP port (40705 by default) on the managed computers.
+The monitor listens on port 40706 only to allow other installed Consoles in your organization to receive status updates and display the status of the monitor in the Real-Time Console.
+This port is not used for communicating with managed computers.